xplore000/expense-tracker-using-ocr/README.md

 ## Contributing

+This project was developed by the following team members:
+- Abel Alex Jacob: Full Stack Developer
+- Disha M S: Frontend Developer

 Contributions are welcome!
-If you have any ideas, suggestions, or bug fixes, feel free to open an issue or submit a pull request.
+If you'd like to contribute, please open an issue or submit a pull request with your ideas, suggestions, or bug fixes.

 ## License